pivoteur/biz/articles/auto.md

 ### `dawn` [WIP]

-The above two dapps, combined with some elbow-grease, ... and adding some blood, sweat, and tears, will produce `dawn` when reviews all pivot pools' assets and determines which pools on which to open pivots, and in which directions to open those pivots.
+The above two dapps, combined with some elbow-grease, ... and adding some blood, sweat, and tears, will produce `dawn` which reviews all pivot pools' assets and determines which pools on which to open pivots, and in which directions to open those pivots.